Boiler Cover – Is It Worth It?

 Should a landlord replace their old boiler?

 The dilemma I recently faced as a landlord was that both boilers were in their twilight years, 10 years old.
-Not old enough to give up on.
+Not old enough to give up on and still legal according to the most recent Gas Safety Certificate (CP12).
 Most decent boilers should last about 15 years; but old enough for the parts and the technology to be a little out of date and for the fault to be difficult to find.
 Remember it’s always worth getting your plumber to phone the boiler company’s technical department if they need expert technical help on isolating the exact nature of a difficult to isolate problem.
 However, as landlords we all know that all this is extra time and more money on the bill.

 How long will a boiler last before it needs repair?